PolPinol/PolPinol/README.md

 <h2 align="left"> Hi!
 Welcome to my profile 👋 </h2>
 <h3 align="left"> Pol Piñol Castuera </h3>

-I am a mathematician and an aspiring software engineer who enjoys connecting the dots: be it ideas from different disciplines, people from different teams, or applications from unrelated industries.
+I am a mathematician and a software engineer who enjoys connecting the dots: be it ideas from different disciplines, people from different teams, or applications from unrelated industries.

 - You can reach me here: **pol.pinolcastuera@gmail.com**